NomisIV/ullvischema.tk/README.md

 # Ullvischema
 Ullvischema is a schedule generator for Ullvigymnasiet in Köping Sweden.
-It is using on NovaSoftwares' schedule generator, but it displays the schedule more user-friendly.
+It is using [NovaSoftwares' schedule generator](http://www.novasoftware.se/WebViewer/(S(cgwqhhuyvs52nt45qud0zxun))/design1.aspx?schoolid=55860), but it displays the schedule more user-friendly.

 ## How Ullvischema works:
 The first time you open Ullvischema on a new unit, you will be redirected to the /new-page where you "register".
 By selecting your class and your name Ullvischema can map your identity to a unique tag from a list i "stole" from NovaSoftware.
 (I copied a list from their website's source code.)
 The tag, as well as the personal ID-number of the student, can be passed as a variable to their schedule generator, which then returns the schedule.